summiyahyousaf/ResearchMate-AI-Agent/README.md

 ## LLM Integration

-ResearchMate currently uses Ollama for local LLM inference during development and local Docker execution.
+ResearchMate uses Ollama for local LLM inference during development and local Docker execution.The current Docker setup depends on Ollama running on the local host machine.

 Current model: